Home Warranty Maintenance Requirements: What You Must Do to Keep Coverage Valid

 Are Inspections Required to Keep Coverage Valid?

 Formal home inspections are not typically required on an ongoing basis to keep your home warranty active.
-However, there are two important exceptions:
+However, there are three important exceptions:

-Some providers also impose a 30-day waiting period after enrollment before coverage becomes active.
-During this time, any breakdowns are typically not covered — so staying on top of maintenance from day one matters even more.
+Most providers also impose a 30-day waiting period after enrollment before coverage becomes active.
+During this time, any breakdowns are typically not covered, so staying on top of maintenance from day one matters even more.

 Pincher's Pro Tip